National and Multinational Corporations are spread across the globe, but

 institution that transcends national borders and culture, managers, especially

-for international firms need to be particularly
+for international firms need to be particularly sensitive to these

 differences.
 Some of these ethical issues are thus briefly discussed below: